 A room full of ten thousand people spontaneously erupted, lifting us on their collective shoulders and dancing us towards the stage.
 The Queen popped by to shake our hands, a flashmob singing 'Celebrate' appeared from nowhere....

 Ok, that didn't happen.
-But the part about us being named the Best Travel Blog, that definitely did happen.
+But the part about us being named the Best UK Travel Blog, that definitely did happen.

 And we are still grinning like idiots.

 If you've been reading from the start (hi mum!) when we first told people about Along Dusty Roads from our sweatbox of a room in northern Guatemala, then you'll know that we've always been about trying to help people to travel more and to travel better.
 The blog has evolved since that day four years ago, but those two core principles remain at the heart of everything we do - and they always will.

 As will trying to make things look pretty (which is why we still can't make the financially sensible leap to have ads on the website).